garrandall/popular-music-data/tracks/i-can-t-be-all-bad-johnny-adams.md

 That I'm your sweet loving man
 Oh, yes, I am

-Oh, let me tell you that I'm....
+Oh, let me tell you that I'm...